Neighbors complain as historic estate awaits improvements

 NEWPORT, R.I. — A historic estate owned by billionaire Larry Ellison is drawing complaints from neighbors as it awaits long-promised landscaping improvements.

-The Providence Journal reports that the area around the Beechwood mansion remains barren and resembles a construction site even after undergoing a $100 million restoration last year.
+The Newport Daily News reports that the area around the Beechwood mansion remains barren and resembles a construction site even after undergoing a $100 million restoration last year.

 Ellison, a founder of California-based Oracle software company, renovated the mansion to house his art collection and put it on public display.
 But work on a planned reflecting pool, gardens and other elaborate landscaping has not yet begun.

-Note: This story has been corrected to show the news was reported by The Newport Daily News, not The Providence Journal.